FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 ## Instantiating predicates

-A predicate can be as simple as the following:
+A predicate in Sway can be as simple as the following:

 <<< @/../../docs-snippets/projects/return-true-predicate/src/main.sw#predicate-index-1{rust:line-numbers}